mohammednudman/NinjaMarket/README.md

    ```

 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the APACHE2 License - see the LICENSE.md file for details.

 Contact
 If you have any questions or need further assistance, please feel free to contact us at [mohammednudman@gmail.com](mohammednudman@gmail.com).